Nvidia vows to invest in Britain as part of Arm deal

 “I expect Nvidia to give commitments to maintain the intellectual property investment and leadership,” said Campling, adding Nvidia would play up its heft as the world’s most valuable semiconductor company to reassure the UK government.

-Reporting by Kate Holton and Douglas Busvine; editing by William Schomberg and Mark Potter
+Additional reporting by Elizabeth Piper and Sarah Young; editing by William Schomberg and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.